 Now let’s compare the other two major giants Primavera P6 Professional & Primavera P6 EPPM

-Question-38: What is normally you see on a Change Order Form?
+Question-38: What is you usually see on a Change Order Form?

 Answer: There are five major & must mentions on any Change Order (CO) Form;